Horizon-LEAD/irtx-jsprit-matsim-connector/README.md

 # IRTX JSprit to MATSim connector

-## TODO

-- Test that this works with the prepared input and output data

 ## Introduction

 This model is a connector between the upstream route optimization model JSprit